 Poses are articulations of the human body in which you either stress or release organs, muscles and tissues.
 All parts of your body are controlled by the brain, the physical and the metaphysical.
 Poses are our way to activate and tell the brain to concentrate on certain parts.
 Poses that stretch or “open” certain areas, allow a closer relationship of the mind muscle connection and guide our meditation better.

 A single chakra can be affected by many different poses.
 The main thing is to concentrate on the chakra you are trying to influence.
 That being said, certain poses work better than others.
-Provided below are some of many examples.
+Provided below are some of many examples of 14 yoga poses to balance chakra.

 Solar Plexus Chakra